Our community sponsorships and partnerships

-Westpac is proud to be a part of a new generation of rescue through Westpac Little Rippers innovative technology.
-Westpac Little Ripper can detect sharks with 90% accuracy and locate persons whether someone is stuck out at sea or in a hard to reach bush location, Westpac Little Ripper can get there quick smart.
+Westpac is proud to be a part of a new generation of rescue.
+The Westpac Little Ripper can detect sharks with 90% accuracy and locate people, whether they’re stuck out at sea or in a hard to reach bush location.
 Find out more.

 Westpac Rescue RashieTM

 Developed in partnership with CPR Kids, Westpac Rescue RashieTM is a sun-safe rash vest for children aged 2-8 years which, when unzipped, reveals Paediatric CPR instructions, making them readily available when they are needed most.

 Purchase your Rescue Rashie today at www.rescuerashie.com.au.
 Proceeds go to Take Heart Australia to fund vital CPR training.

 Westpac is proud to present the World’s Largest Fun Run, the Sun-Herald City2Surf.
 Westpac supports over 80,000 runners from all walks of life completing this bucket list event, running Australia’s most iconic course while raising much needed funds for causes close to their heart.
 Whether you're strolling, walking, jogging or running towards the Red Zone, Westpac will help you get to the finish line.
 Find out more.